Updated January 2021

 Bridge of Lions (St. Augustine)

 Even though proposing on the actual bridge may be ill-advised (what if your shaky hands drop the ring?!), asking along the water line right beside the bridge is a still a picture perfect idea.
 With the lights flickering against the sunset, you’ll feel like you are in a dream.
 Near the bridge, you’ll find bustling pedestrian St. George Street and the park attached to it.
-If you are planning on proposing during Christmas time I recommend heading over to this park area where lights are draped throughout the trees and there is a continuous twinkling in the night sky.
+If you are planning on proposing during Christmas time I recommend heading over to St. Augustine’s Nights of Lights.
+With millions of sparkling lights draped throughout the trees, it’s a perfect place to propose if you’re getting engaged around the holidays.

-The First Coast has so much to offer when it comes to romantic venues to plan your proposal, so the tough part is picking the right one for you and your special someone.
+The First Coast has so much to offer when it comes to romantic venues to plan your proposal in Jacksonville, so the tough part is picking the right one for you and your special someone.
 (That is until you get the “yes.”
 Then wedding planning begins and that’s a whole new can of worms!)